-I think learning a stress-free and easy on your body swing makes golf a more joyous game.
-If you agree, take a look at Brian Sparks videos.
+I think learning a stress-free and easy-on-your-body swing makes golf a more joyous game.
+If you agree, take a look at Brian Sparks’ videos.
 Check out this one, and you can see how natural and fluid, and just sheer fun Brian makes it look.
 With a relaxed swing, you will hit the ball further, more accurately, more often.

 Brian believes that it is a myth in golf that tension is good for your game.
 In Brian’s world, this is wrong.
-To play well and enjoy your game it is best to let go of tension.
+To play well and enjoy your game, it is best to let go of tension.
 He thinks the whole modern game is too full of pressure and, in particular, trying to always keep your feet on the ground piles on the stress and therefore adds to your tension.

 Probably one of the primary markets for Brian’s system is among older golfers, but it is not just that.

-If you want to hear Brian what he does, and he talks with such enthusiasm and love for the game, then I would advise you check out this lovely podcast, where Dick Stockton interviews him.
+If you want to hear Brian what he does, and he talks with such enthusiasm and love for the game, then I would advise you to check out this lovely podcast, where Dick Stockton interviews him.

 Brian Sparks says we need a revolution in golf.
 Brian’s system is about natural movement and working with the body.
 You can see his relaxed swing, with one foot coming off the ground and the arm bent in this video.
 (Brian often makes videos with no sound as he believes people learn best by looking and following the movements, rather than becoming bogged down in technical instructions.)

-Brian recommends starting off with something he calls la danse du golf (in French because he coached golf in France for a time).
+Brian recommends starting with something he calls la danse du golf (in French because he coached golf in France for a time).